 EtherCAT and Linux

 Today, EtherCAT has become one of the most popular real-time Ethernet solutions in the world.
 The EtherCAT Technology Group (ETG) is responsible for keeping the EtherCAT technology open for all potential users.
 The ETG is the fieldbus organization with the largest number of members in the world.
 The list of members can be found on its homepage.

-While on x86 PCs, the dominating operating system still is Microsoft(c) Windows(c), the operating systems used in Embedded Systems are much more diversified.
-As over the past years high end ARM based microcontrollers have become more and more complex this diversification has significantly being reduced - Real-time Linux today is the by far most popular real-time operating system (RTOS) for such MCUs.
+While on x86 PCs, the dominating operating system is still Microsoft© Windows©, the operating systems used in Embedded Systems are much more numerous and varied.
+Over the past several years as high end ARM-based microcontrollers have become more and more complex, this diversification has been significantly reduced, and today Real-time Linux is by far the most popular real-time operating system (RTOS) for such embedded MCUs.
 See also how the usage of operating system has changed for acontis' EtherCAT customers here.

-Taking the above facts it is obvious that running an EtherCAT Master on Linux has become a need in many customer's applications.
-Using Linux arises some challenges that have to be overcome.
-Besides taking care of GPL issues that come up when using the patented EtherCAT technology, performance is the key technical challenge.
+Given the trends it is clear that running an EtherCAT Master on Linux has become essential in many applications, but using Linux presents some challenges that must be overcome.
+While considerations must be made for GPL (GNU General Public License) that come up when using the patented EtherCAT technology, performance is the still the key technical challenge.

 acontis EC-Master EtherCAT master stack for Linux